im95able/Str2D/README.md

 # Exception Safety
 I didn't know of a way to implement exception safety so that there's always basic exception guarantee, without losing efficiency.
-Basically if the type we're storing is POD(Plain Old Data), we everywhere have basic exception guarantee.
+Basically if the type we're storing is POD(Plain Old Data), all segmented vector operations have basic exception guarantee.

 ## Erasure
 If the object type we're storing has a move constructor or a copy constructor which don't throw, we have basic exception guarantee; otherwise no guarantee is given.